overmindtech/terraform-example/modules/signals-demo/README.md

 - **Routine mode (scheduled)**: rotates customer CIDRs and commits directly to `main` (no PR)
 - **Needle mode (manual)**: rotates customer CIDRs **and** tightens the internal CIDR, then opens a PR (no terraform plan/apply in this workflow)

+In routine mode, the allowlist changes are intentionally **non-breaking**: each run broadens the **first** customer CIDR it finds that can be widened (superset of the previous range).
+Once existing customers are “broad enough”, the workflow adds a new customer entry instead.
+This keeps the churn realistic without cutting off existing clients.

 #### Setup checklist